mauserrifle/simresults/README.md

 methods (yet).
 Most likely they will never be needed as there's no use case you actually would want to change values after reading out all data.

+When writing a reader.
+NEVER call methods like `getVehicle()` on Participant (which uses cached methods).
+Re-use your own created objects (like `$vehicle`) within the reading to prevent any early invalid cache.
+Do this for all type of objects.

 ### Laps missing

 Logs tend to miss lap data on all games.
 Check the logs.